Harper hit in face, leaves game as Phils beat Cardinals 5-3

 DAY OFF

 Girardi gave 3B Alec Bohm and C J.T.
 Realmuto the day off.
-About Bohm: “He’s been scuffling, so I thought he could just use the day.”
-About Realmuto: “I mean, he’s has played five days in a row, so I just felt it was time to give him a day.”
-Realmuto pinch hit in the sixth and fouled out.
 Bohm delivered a pinch-hit double in the seventh, scored and stayed in the game.
 Bohm’s parents were in attendance.

 TRAINER’S ROOM

 Phillies: McCutchen was back in the lineup after being held out for the first two games of the series in St. Louis.
 He was moved down to fifth in the batting order after being the leadoff hitter in his previous 18 starts.
-“It’s been a tough start for him,” Girardi said.
-“We want to get him going.
-With the way the lineup set up, I just had to do it this way.”
-McCutchen entered the game hitting .154.
+He entered the game hitting .154.

 Cardinals: Backup C Ali Sánchez, 24, is up because Yadier Molina (foot) went on the IL.
 He was acquired by the Cardinals for cash considerations from the New York Mets in February.
-“It’s good to actually be on the team.
-It’s great,” said Sánchez, who came from the alternate training site.

 UP NEXT

 Phillies: RHP Aaron Nola (2-1, 2.84) threw a two-hit shutout in his earlier start this season against St. Louis, went seven solid innings in his last start, a 7-5 win over Colorado.
-He is 5-2 in his career against St. Louis.

 Cardinals: LHP Kwang Hyun Kim (1-0, 4.15) will make his third start of the season.
 In his last start, Kim hurled 5 2/3 innings and allowing one run on five hits and eight strikeouts against Cincinnati.
 He did not walk a batter.